PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 ### Avoid Clutter
 Inventories will often fill up with random items that the player does not want, making their inventory hard to manage.
 To mitigate this, find uses for existing items before adding new ones and prevent items from finding their way into a player's inventory when they don't want it.

+### Use Realism Tastefully
+Cubyz is not a realistic game.
+The world is very whimsical and has rules of its own, sometimes inspired by the real world, but never copying it outright.

 ## Player Engagement
 ### "How would the player feel?"
 Put yourself in the shoes of a player encountering a mechanic for the first time and ask yourself this.
 The goal is to make the player feel how you want them to, whether that be satisfaction, fear, or intrigue.